 Social Infrastructures in South Africa focused on the study and practice of community engagement in Cape Town, South Africa.
 Through a two-week immersion experience in Cape Town, students were immersed in the diverse, complex, and vibrant communities of Cape Town while learning alongside University of Cape Town students also interested in exploring these issues.
 Students spent time thinking about the complexity of the social dynamics of development, and worked on building their competencies to engage citizens in meaningful ways as professionals.

-The course and trip were led by Dr. Nick Longo (Public/Community Service & Global Studies), Magali García-Pletsch (Feinstein Institute), and Dr. Janice McMillan and her team at the University of Cape Town.
-This course will likely be offered again in the summer of 2019.
+The course and trip will be led by Dr. Nick Longo (Public/Community Service & Global Studies), and Dr. Janice McMillan and her team at the University of Cape Town.